matt9527-marist/MyObsidianNotes/Machine Learning/005 Regularization and Hyperparameter Tuning.md

 *L2 (Ridge)* and *L1 (Lasso)* or *Elastic Net*, which is `rho L1 + (1-rho) L2`.
 **3) Tuning the Model**: #Hyperparameter Optimization.
 	- *Cross Validation*: suppose we have a dataset split into training and testing data.
 We will divide the training dataset TR into K folds (fractions) of the same size.
 		- Suppose we need to tune our model.
-We will train the model with all of the TR data, but we will leave the first fold k=1 out of the training.
+We will train the model with all of the TR data, but we will leave the first fold `k=1` out of the training.
 Compute RMSE or MAE (1)
-		- In the next training iteration, we will leave out the second fold k=2.
+		- In the next training iteration, we will leave out the second fold `k=2`.
 Compute RMSE or MAE (2)
-		- Repeat this process k times.
+		- Repeat this process `k` times.
 		- We end up with RMSE and MAE (k).
 	- Why do we do this?
 Let's assume we are using *Elastic Net*, where we are using lambda (learning rate) and rho (how much of ridge vs. how much of lasso we are using).
 These are two **hyperparameters**.
 These are the values we want to tune.
-We shouldn't be testing these hyper
+We shouldn't be testing these hyperparameters against the final testing data.
+Instead, we are using *validation data* to test them.